WilliamsIvana64/azure-it-support-ticket-simulation/README.md

 # Azure IT Support Ticket Simulation

 ## Project Overview
-*This project demonstrates a simulated entry-level IT support workflow using Microsoft Azure, including issue investigation, safe validation steps, documentation, and cost-conscious resource cleanup.*
+*This project demonstrates a simulated entry-level IT support workflow using Microsoft Azure, including issue investigation, safe validation steps, documentation, and cost-conscious resource cleanup.
+This simulation was performed in a non-production environment for training purposes.*
 ---

 ## Simulated Ticket Details